gavinwhyte/sizingupdata/readme.md

 Responses

 Different types of Attributes and labels drive modelling choices, when labels are numeric the problem is called a regression problem.
 When the labels are categorical, the probelm is called a classification problem.
+If the catogorical target takes only two values, the problem is called a binary classification problem.
+If it takes more than two values, the problem is called a multiclass classification problem.

+# ghghghg

+# i like water

+* hi world *(a) Pr(X=k)=n!k!(n−k)!pk(1−p)n−k